Shruti1808/Word-Counter-Project/README.md

 **If the user enters a word or a string of words that has punctuation , then ignore it.**
 * Example Input: "cat"; "Cats are so cute.
 I love cat, and I have a brown cat."
 * Example Output: Count = 2;

+**If the user enters a word or a string of words that is capitalized, then ignore the matching word in the string.**
+* Example Input: "cat"; Cats are so cute.
+I love my cat."
+* Example Output: Count = 1;

 ## Support and contact details